sagarwal2425/User-Authentication/README.md

 # User-Authentication
-The goal of this project is to build a program that will help for user authentication validation.
-Database for this project is saved in MySQL.
+• The goal of this project was to build a program that will help for user authentication validation.

+• The database used for this project was MySQL.

-This is a resuasable plug and play program that would help create user authentication in any project with minimal tweaks.
+• It is a reusable plug and play program that would help create user authentication in any project with minimal tweaks.

 # Technologies/Libraries used:
 • Java Servlets